vittel1/julea/doc/container.md

 In the container/docker/github directory of the repository are two Dockerfiles that loads the standard dependencies and configures JULEA using Meson and Ninja.
 By default JULEA files are copied to **/julea**.

 The Dockerfiles can be modified to create a new image.
-For example the configuration image:
+For example the Ubuntu dependcy image:

 ```
-sudo docker build -t julea-standard:1.0 -f container/docker/github/Dockerfile_JULEA_Config .
+sudo docker build -t julea-ubunut-deps-standard:1.0 -f container/docker/github/Dockerfile_Ubuntu_Deps_Standard .
 ```

 ### Use Docker Image